raineorshine/cint/README.md

 A library of Javascript utility functions with an emphasis on Functional Programming.

-# How to Use
+# Usage

-Read the API (below) or see usage via the [unit tests](https://github.com/metaraine/rjs/blob/master/test/index.html).
+Read the API (below) or check out some examples used in the [unit tests](https://github.com/metaraine/rjs/blob/master/test/index.html).

 # Installation